 Aside from the standard considerations, below are some additional areas that may be considered by a potential buyer.
 It’s important to have everything organized so a buyer can easily see the value of your book and how it will sustain the current customer base and continue to show profitability post acquisition.

-- Proprietary technology such as CRM, lead generation technology, or cybersecurity that has a material impact on retention, cost of acquisition, or protection of consumer data.
+- Proprietary technology such as CRM, agency management systems, lead generation technology, or cybersecurity that has a material impact on retention, cost of acquisition, or protection of consumer data.
 Insurtech continues to boom in financial services.

 - Proprietary lead generation such as integrated social media webinar funnels or SEO rankings.